Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Analytic integrable Reeb flows

-We start with the vertex $v_1$, and apply Proposition \ref{prop:CV2} to $N_1$, with $K_1=\emptyset$.
-We find a closed one-form $\eta_1$ such that $\eta_1(X)>0$ in $N_1$.
-We can assume that $\eta_1$ defines a rational cohomology class, so that it defines a global section $\Sigma_1$ (a surface with boundary) of $X$ in $N_1$.
-Given an edge of the graph incident to $v_1$, it corresponds to a connected integrable component $U\cong T^2\times I$, which is contained in some domain $V=T^2\times (a,b)$ of $M\setminus \sqcup \bigcup S_{c_i}$.
-Since $\Sigma_1$ is defined in $N_1$, it induces near the boundary component of $U$ a section of the flow: that is, a collection of circles in each torus fiber of $U$ near that boundary component.
-Denote by $N'$ the domain $N_j$ that corresponds to the other endpoint of the edge.
-It could happen that $N'=N_1$.
+We now consider the graph associated to the structural decomposition $N$, $U$ and choose an edge $e_1$ incident on $v_1$.
+Then $e_1$ corresponds to a connected component $U_1\cong T^2\times I\subset U$.
+Observe that $U_1\subset V_1$ with $V_1$ a connected component of $M\setminus \left( \bigcup S_{c_i} \right)$.
+Observe that $e_1$ might have its two endpoints in $v_1$.
+Since $\Sigma_1$ is defined in $N_1$, it induces near at least one boundary component of $U_1$ a section of the flow: that is, a collection of circles in each torus fiber of $U_1$ near that boundary component.
+Denote by $N_2$ the connected component of $N$ that corresponds to the other endpoint of $e_1$.
+It could happen that $N_2=N_1$.

-Three things can occur: the slope of $X$ in $V=T2\times (a,b)$ is non-constant, constant rational, or constant irrational.
-If it is non-constant in $V$, we can assume it is non-constant in $U$ up to shrinking a bit the domains $N_1$ or $N'$ and enlarging $U$.\\
+Three things can occur: the slope of $X$ in $V_1$ is non-constant, constant rational or constant irrational.
+If it is non-constant in $V_1$, we can assume it is non-constant in $U_1$ up to shrinking a bit the domains $N_1$ or $N_2$ and enlarging $U_1$.

-\textbf{The slope is non-constant.} We can use Proposition \ref{prop:BirkT2} to find a Birkhoff section in $U$ that induces near $N'$ any homology class of circles in each torus fiber near that boundary component of $U$.
-Hence, if $N'=N_1$, then $\Sigma_1$ is defined near each boundary of $U$ and we can find a Birkhoff section that glues $\Sigma_1$ inside $U$.
-If $N'\neq N_1$, we apply Proposition \ref{prop:CV2} to $N'$, finding a closed form $\eta_2$ near $N'$ that induces a global section $\Sigma_2$ near the other boundary of $U$.
-We can glue $\Sigma_1$ and $\Sigma_2$ with a Birkhoff section inside $U$.\\
+\textbf{The slope is non-constant.} We can use Proposition~\ref{prop:BirkT2} to find a Birkhoff section in $U_1$ that restricts to each torus fiber near the boundary component of $U_1\cap N_2$ as a given family of curves.
+Notice that the binding orbits will be $\partial$-strong.
+Hence, if $N_2=N_1$, then $\Sigma_1$ is defined near each boundary component of $U_1$ and we can find a Birkhoff section that extends $\Sigma_1$ inside $U_1$.
+If $N_2\neq N_1$, we apply Proposition~\ref{prop:CV2} to $N_2$, finding a closed form $\eta_2$ near $N_2$ that evaluates positively on the Reeb vector field and can be assumed to define a rational cohomology class in $N_2$.
+In particular, a fiber of the fibration defines global section $\Sigma_2$, which is defined near $U_1\cap N_2$.
+We can glue $\Sigma_1$ and $\Sigma_2$ with a Birkhoff section inside $U_2$ using Proposition~\ref{prop:BirkT2}, adding $\partial$-strong binding components.

+\textbf{The slope is constant irrational.} In this case, both $N_1$ and $N_2$ are diffeomorphic to a neighborhood of irrational tori or to a neighborhood of an isolated periodic orbit.
+Thus $N_1$ and $N_2$ are either diffeomorphic to $T^2\times I$ or to $D^2\times S^1$.